illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 ### Attendance

-Attendance is expected and will be counted as part of your grade -- if you are not able to attend please email me / contact on Discord
+Attendance is expected and will be counted as part of your grade -- if you are not able to attend please email me

 ### Course Web Site